brotatotes/bht-automation/bht gen 1/Matthew/Chapter 13/Matthew 13 13 bht.md

 # Matthew 13:13 Commentary Help Text

 ## BHT:
-In this Bible verse, Jesus speaks in parables to a people who have the capability to see, hear, and understand, but fail to utilize these faculties effectively.
-He refrains from imparting further knowledge because they have not made use of what they already possess.
-The people are unable to truly see, hear, or understand anything, demonstrating a lack of engagement and comprehension.
-Jesus employs parables to convey his message to this audience, who are seers but not seers, hearers but not hearers in a true sense.
+In this particular Bible verse, the commentators shed light on the reason why Jesus speaks to the people in parables.
+They point out that the paradoxical form of the parables serves to reveal the true state of the people, who have the ability to see and hear but fail to truly perceive and understand.
+Jesus speaks in this abstruse and figurative manner to emphasize the contrast between those who are "seers and not seers" and "hearers and not hearers," highlighting the importance of utilizing the knowledge and understanding that one already possesses.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "In the deeper view of the purpose of the parable, both of these run into one."
+2. "Taking the saying of Mat 13:12 for our guide we have ὅστις οὐκ ἔχει = ὅτι βλέπ . οὐ βλέπουσιν."
+3. "The difficulties raised on these variations, and on the prophecy quoted in Matthew 13:14-15, have arisen entirely from not keeping this in view."

 ### Jamieson Fausset Brown:
 1. "They 'saw,' for the light shone on them as never light shone before; but they 'saw not,' for they closed their eyes."
 2. "They 'heard,' for He taught them who 'spake as never man spake'; but they 'heard not,' for they took nothing in, apprehending not the soul-penetrating, life-giving words addressed to them."
-3. "By a fixed law of the divine administration, the duty men voluntarily refuse to do, and in point of fact do not do, they at length become morally incapable of doing."
+3. "The duty men voluntarily refuse to do, and in point of fact do not do, they at length become morally incapable of doing."

 ### John Calvin:
 1. "He says that he speaks to the multitude in an obscure manner, because they are not partakers of the true light."